Florida Elder Law Services

 One very important area of Florida elder law is Medicaid planning.
 As baby boomers prepare for the last decades of their life, long-term care has become a hot topic.
 Many people are beginning to realize just how costly it can be.
 What they may not know, however, is that they may still qualify for Medicaid assistance, even if they earn too much income or have too many assets.

-After helping hundreds of senior Floridians with Florida elder law issues, Attorney John R. Frazier J.D., LL.M. realized just how in-demand this information is.
+After helping thousands of senior Floridians with Florida elder law issues, Attorney John R. Frazier J.D., LL.M. realized just how in-demand this information is.

 His book, Protecting Your Family’s Assets in Florida: How to Legally Use Medicaid to Pay for Nursing Home and Assisted Living Care, details the specifics of how someone who has too much income and too many assets may still qualify for Medicaid, to help with their long-term care expenses.